WilliamStaudenmeier/Puppies_vs._Aliens_Video_Game/README.md

 This is an arcade-inspired video game with both enemy and friendly AIs using #python #programming and #pygame.
 Thanks to my friends Rishabh Wagh and Shih-Tien (Eric) Wang for their help in constructing the game.

+My name is William Staudenmeier.
+You can email me at w.staudenmeier@gmail.com.